hyphacoop/handbook/Finance/sending-invoices.md

 ## 1. Populate Financial Planning Spreadsheet (Project Lead)

-If this is the first time the client is being invoiced:
+* If this is the first time the client is being invoiced:
   * Confirm with the client which currency they will be invoiced in, and in what country their financial institution is based.
   * Work with the Finance WG to set up the right invoice template and cost centres.

-Go to the `Customer Invoices` sheet of the `Financial Planning` spreadsheet and fill in the details for the invoice:
+* Go to the `Customer Invoices` sheet of the `Financial Planning` spreadsheet and fill in the details for the invoice:
-  * `Period`: It should match the upcoming Service Period at the top of the sheet.
+  * `Completed by Lead`: Copy the value from the Service Period cell at the top of the sheet (last day of the month), do not enter the current date.
   * `Service Date`: The end date of the provided service.
 If a client is billed monthly, this would list the last day of the billed month.
   * `Description`
   * `Qty`